TV Tropes Needs Your Help

 - Andrés Iniesta: The legend says that, when Guardiola was nearing retirement and Xavi was an emerging young talent, the veteran midfielder told the newcomer "You're going be better than me, but there's a kid that is going to be better than us both".
 That kid was Andrés Iniesta, or Don Andrés as he's affectionately called.
 UEFA Best Player in Europe 2012 awardee (beating titans like Cristiano Ronaldo and his teammate Leo "4 Golden Balls" Messi himself), he's arguably the classiest midfielder in the world.
 He's loved and respected nationwide (even in Madrid) for his humbleness and low profile.
 He also has a penchant for scoring important goals in injury time (like the lone goal on the 2012 World Cup Finals or the one he did against Chelsea in the UEFA Champions League 09 semi-finals).
 Widely praised by people like Ronaldinho, Messi, Casillas or Deco, as Eto'o once said, if he was named Iniestinho, he would have won several Ballons d'Or.

-- Gareth Bale: Welsh left winger now playing for Real Madrid, who acquired him from Tottenham Hotspur at the end of the summer 2013 transfer window for a world-record fee of €100 million (£85 million).
+- Gareth Bale: Left winger now playing for Real Madrid, who acquired him from Tottenham Hotspur at the end of the summer 2013 transfer window for a fee that some sources reported as €100 million (£85 million), which would be a world record if accurate.
 Bale is known for his immense power, rapid pace and devestating left foot.
 Began to be recognised internationally after two remarkable performances in the Champions League against Inter Milan, which left Maicon's reputation in tatters.